WongYC-66/odin-InventoryApplication-PostgreSQL/README.md

 # Odin-InventoryApplication
-A simple full-stack application to CRUD with mongoDB
+A simple full-stack application to CRUD with postgreSQL, using Express + Cloudinary

+Live demo :